Reasons and Seasons to Celebrate

 Shavuot.
 Feast of Weeks.

-Sundown, Tuesday, May 14 through sundown, Thursday, May 16 (one day only for Reform Jews and in Israel)
+Sunset, Sunday, May 16 through nightfall, Tuesday, May 18 (one day only for Reform Jews and in Israel)

 - Holiday celebrating receiving the Torah at Mount Sinai and the end of the spring harvest season